Good evening, friends and neighbors.

 I’ve spent most of the day already walking the streets, trying to find the best place to do something a little different.
 I wanted somewhere cool, relaxed, and quiet.
 This place isn’t quite right, but it’s close enough.

 When you have a lot of options and big plans, that can be enough to make you not follow any of them- “The paralysis of choice,” as they call it.
 Every possibility seems like it should be a good ‘Step 1’, and fifty others make that seem like a dumb decision that will lead to losing all of them.
 A plan is called for- and you’re no longer sure you have the expertise to make it.
 Minute are magnified, and you wonder if you aren’t fooling yourself.

-You run around in circles in your own head, and you wind up needing a rest- on the second floor balcony of tea shop, with books that speak to you in a message you’re not ready for, and drink you didn’t even want but was still a little disappointing.
+You run around in circles in your own head, and you wind up needing a rest- on the second-floor balcony of a tea shop, with books that speak to you in a message you’re not ready for and a drink you didn’t even want but was still a little disappointing.

 The cool air gives me a hint of what I need next.

 Back in the kitchen.
 This is where I go to be where things are simple and make sense.

 Emily got really excited at the farmers market, looking at some of the first fall produce come in.
 Deep, earthy smells and radioactive-bright colors came at us from all directions.
 One of her favorite things about fall is a Roast Vegetable and Bleu Cheese pie she and her mom used to make- featuring lots of peppers and garlic and the root veggies that turn into candy and mush in the oven.
 All of it gets set off and complicated by the funk of the melted bleu.